srcimon/screwbox/UNRELEASED-CHANGES.md

 - Added `SmoothValue` for smoother metrics retrieval
 - Added properties to `CircleDrawOptions` that allow drawing arcs (#474)
 - Added properties to `RectangleDrawOptions` that allow drawing rounded rectangles
-- Construct `Angle` from percentage
+- Allow creation of `Angle` from percentage
 - Lock in mouse cursor within game window (#335)

 ### 🪛 Bug Fixes